BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 	if this field is set components does not have all mentioned tags in their definitions can't be target for this statistic effect
 	"Custom":{
 		"Category" : [ {"CategoryID" : "Activatable"}, {"CategoryID" : "MASC"}],
+		"AutoReplentish":{
+			"ReplentishAmount": 10 - if component is ammo box, its current ammo value will increase by this value each round (at end of round) up to maximum capacity
+		},
 		"ActivatableComponent":{
 			"SwitchOffOnFall": false, - if true component will be switched off on mech knockdown.
 You should set it to true if you want your LAM animations working properly.
 			"ActivateOncePerRound": false, - if true component set up for auto activation on heat can be activated only once per round